opentrading-net/opentrading-net.github.io/_posts/2020-04-20-what-is-tesseract.md

 {% include figure.html image="/assets/images/330px-Orthogonal_Tesseract_Gif-1.gif" caption="Animation showing each individual cube within the B4 Coxeter plane projection of the tesseract" %}

-So, why the name ... it's an attempt to convery that the multiple dimensions of our Tesseract product that come together to build something greater than it's parts - and like the Tesseract it's a bit hard to get your head around!
+So, why the name ... it's an attempt to convey that the multiple dimensions of our Tesseract product that come together to build something greater than it's parts - and like the Tesseract it's a bit hard to get your head around!

 ## Zen and the Art of Application Development